Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Understand the company’s risk profile

-• Quick assessment of the largest gaps
+• Quick assessment of the biggest gaps

 Week 3-4: Prioritizing